GAM-team/GAM/wiki/Chrome-Policies.md

 chrome.users.InactiveBrowserDeletion: Inactive period for browser deletion.
   inactiveBrowserTtlDays: TYPE_INT64
     Number of days.
 Shortening this period can cause more enrolled browsers to be considered inactive and, therefore, be irreversibly deleted.
 Before lowering the value of this policy, make sure you understand the impact.
 The allowable range is 28-730 days.

+chrome.users.InactivePeriodForProfileDeletion: Inactive period for profile deletion.
+  inactiveProfileTtlDays: TYPE_INT64
+    Inactive period for profile deletion.
+Shortening this period can cause more managed profiles to be considered inactive and, therefore, be deleted.
+Before lowering the value of this policy, make sure you understand the impact.
+The allowable range is 28-730 days.

 chrome.users.IncognitoMode: Incognito mode.
   incognitoModeAvailability: TYPE_ENUM